T & A (professional wrestling): History

 Test and Albert met in Dory Funk Jr.'s training center, the Funkin' Conservatory, where they were trained.
 Following this, both men took on individual careers in the business leading them to the WWF, where they were repackaged as a tag team during 2000.
 On the March 19, 2000, episode of Sunday Night Heat Stratus made her debut with the gimmick of scouting wrestlers to form a team.
 Shortly after this, Test and Albert (who both wrestled on that show) became her wards.
 Their first match as a team was on the March 30 episode of SmackDown!, when they lost to the Hardy Boyz.
-Their first pay-per-view match was at WrestleMania 2000, when they defeated Steve Blackman and Al Snow.
+Their first pay-per-view match was at WrestleMania 2000 on April 2, when they defeated Steve Blackman and Al Snow.
 They competed against established teams in the WWF's tag team division, including Road Dogg and X-Pac, The Godfather and D'Lo Brown, and Holly Cousins, before beginning a feud with the Dudley Boyz.
-In a match against the Dudley Boyz at the Backlash 2000 pay-per-view Stratus was the recipient of a powerbomb through a table from Bubba Ray Dudley, although T & A won the match.
+In a match against the Dudley Boyz at Backlash on April 30, Stratus was the recipient of a powerbomb through a table from Bubba Ray Dudley, although T & A won the match.

 They continued competing against teams including the Hardy Boyz and the Dudley Boyz for the next few months, and on June 25, they competed for the WWF Tag Team Championship in a four-way elimination match at King of the Ring, but were the first team eliminated after Matt Hardy pinned Test.
-Test, Albert and Stratus began a feud with the Hardy Boyz, Matt and Jeff, and their manager Lita, which led to a six-person intergender tag team match at Fully Loaded, which T & A lost when Lita pinned Stratus.
+Test, Albert and Stratus began a feud with the Hardy Boyz, Matt and Jeff, and their manager Lita, which led to a six-person intergender tag team match at Fully Loaded on July 23, which T & A lost when Lita pinned Stratus.